Telehealth uses technology to connect patients to health care services, regardless of where they live.

 Telehealth for heart health: increasing access to cardiac specialists.

 Telehealth for renal care: increasing access for patients living with kidney disease.

 Telehealth for MS: increasing access for patients living with Multiple Sclerosis.

 If you are an Island Health provider, please visit our Internal Website.
-Note that access to the internal website requires Intranet access.
+Here you will find information and links to our intake process for new requests to onboard virtual care into your practice.
+Note that the internal website requires Intranet access.